solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 first with minimal changes.
 Do not push all kinds of feature and improvement requests into an upgrade project with a hard deadline, because you will be in an enormously unpleasant situation if it fails.

+It also helps a lot if your organisation has at least some people with the skills to evaluate the quality of your IT supplier and the solution they are building.
+That way you can fail earlier, and with less of a hassle.

 Does it sound pessimistic to you, as if I was suggesting to always prepare for the worst?
 Maybe, but then you're missing my point a